asmith0714/ASGSA_application/README.md

 ## Support ##

-Admins looking for support should first look at the application help page.
+All users looking for support should first look at the FAQ page linked in the footer.
-Users looking for help seek out assistance from the customer.
+If further assistance is required, users should navigate to the Contact Us page linked in the footer and fill out the support form, and a representative from the support team will get back to you.